The BMW 750iL Changed Everything

 BMW certainly wasn’t invited to join the Grey Poupon set—but it barged in anyway

 Throughout the 1980s, Mercedes-Benz’s 560SEL had dominated the luxury sedan segment.
-As Car and Driver wrote in 1987: “This psychic payoff is brought to you by the Mercedes‐Benz 560SEL, the undisputed big kahuna of European luxury sedans… no other big-name brand wields as much unadulterated, greenback-encrusted clout.”
-Yet even this mighty Mercedes relied on a V8.
+As Car and Driver said in 1987, “the Mercedes-Benz 560SEL [is] the undisputed big kahuna of European luxury sedans… no other big-name brand wields as much unadulterated, greenback-encrusted clout.”
+Yet that mighty Mercedes relied on a V8, and by the late ’80s it and the car it powered were both showing their age.

 Sooty bumpers and black smoke, 1980s Mercedes diesel hallmarks